wolfgangkatzensprung/PolarSpirit/README.md

 **[Bubbles](https://github.com/wolfgangkatzensprung/PolarSpirit/blob/main/Scripts/Bubbles.gd)**

-The player can use bubbles are as projectiles, but also for flying.
-The can grow larger in size and thus become slower.
+The player can use bubbles as projectiles, but also for flying.
+They can grow larger in size and thus become slower.
 See [Bubble](https://github.com/wolfgangkatzensprung/PolarSpirit/blob/main/Scripts/Bubble.gd) for the individual bubble node.

 **[Enemy](https://github.com/wolfgangkatzensprung/PolarSpirit/blob/main/Scripts/Enemy.gd)**

-A dangerous, classic platforming enemy the player can encase in his bubbles, using them as jump pads.
+A dangerous, classic platforming enemy that the player can encase in bubbles, using them as jump pads.

 **[Wind](https://github.com/wolfgangkatzensprung/PolarSpirit/blob/main/Scripts/Wind.gd)**